Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/creating-view-model-with-model-and-mappings.md

 public static readonly PropertyData FullNameProperty = RegisterProperty("FullName", typeof(string));
 ```

-The *ViewModelToModelAttribute* in the code example above automatically maps the view model *FullName* property to the *Person.*FirstName **and *Person.LastName* properties and converts them with *CollapsMappingConverter*.
-This way, you don’t have to manually map the values from the model and update *FullName* property when *FirstName* or *LastName *property changed.
+The `ViewModelToModelAttribute` in the code example above automatically maps the view model `FullName` property to the `Person.FirstName` and `Person.LastName` properties and converts them with `CollapsMappingConverter`.
+This way, you don’t have to manually map the values from the model and update `FullName` property when `FirstName` or `LastName` property changed.

-Summarized, the *Model* and *ViewModelToModel* attributes make sure no duplicate validation and no manual mappings are required.
+Summarized, the `Model` and `ViewModelToModel` attributes make sure no duplicate validation and no manual mappings are required.